-Distribution cost is the sum total of all those expenses which are incurred by the producer of a product in order to make possible the delivery of the product from its location to the location of the end customer.
-Thus, for a manufacturer, it includes all those expenses which are incurred to make possible the delivery of the product from its production site to the customer’s location, whether retailer, wholesaler or the final customer.
+Distribution cost is the total of all those expenses that the producer of a product incurs to make the delivery of the product from its location to the end customer’s location possible.
+Thus, for a manufacturer, it includes all those expenses incurred to make possible the product delivery from its production site to the customer’s location, whether retailer, wholesaler or the final customer.

-An item is manufactured at the production site, say factory and are then kept at the warehouse for their distribution to the potential customers afterward.
-In order to deliver the product from the warehouse to the customer’s location, the producer may be incurring a number of expenses, including but not limited to shipping costs.
-Thus, it includes all those expenses which are necessarily incurred for making the delivery to the customer.
-The same is usually recovered from the customer by way of including the same in the per-unit price of the product.
+An item is manufactured at the production site, say factory, and is then kept at the warehouse for distribution to potential customers afterward.
+To deliver the product from the warehouse to the customer’s location, the producer may incur several expenses, including but not limited to shipping costs.
+Thus, selling and distribution cost includes all those expenses incurred for making the delivery to the customer.
+The same is usually recovered from the customer by adding the same in the per-unit price of the product.

 #1 – Freight Cost

-Freight Cost refers to the transportation expenses which are incurred for transferring the product from the manufacturer’s location to the customer’s location.
-It can either be incurred by the customer itself or maybe first incurred by the manufacturer and then recovered from the customer by way of including the same in the price of the product.
+Freight Cost refers to the transportation expenses incurred for transferring the product from the manufacturer to the customer’s location.
+It can either be incurred by the customer itself or maybe first incurred by the manufacturer and then recovered from the customer by including the same in the product’s price.

 #2 – Storage Cost

-The products once manufactured are kept for storage at the warehouse, until they are sold to the customer.
-A manufacturer incurs expenses in relation to the storage of the products in the warehouse such as warehouse rent, which forms part of distribution cost.
+The products, once manufactured, are kept for storage at the warehouse until they are sold to the customer.
+Therefore, a manufacturer incurs expenses concerning storing the products in the warehouse, such as warehouse rent, which forms part of the distribution cost.

 #3 – Product Handling Cost

-It includes costs related to the maintenance of the products kept at the warehouse.
-It will include all those expenses which are incurred to maintain the quality of the product and to keep them in good condition.
+It includes costs related to maintaining the products kept at the warehouse.
+It will consist of all those expenses incurred to maintain the quality of the product and keep them in good condition.

 #4 – Direct Selling Expenses

-A manufacturer may incur expenses directly in relation to selling the product or in order to attract customers to buy the products.
-Examples of such expenses include a salary of marketing personnel (only who are involved in targeting customer sales), training costs, office expenses necessary for sales, etc.
+A manufacturer may incur expenses directly by selling the product or attracting customers to buy the products.
+Examples of such expenses include the salary of marketing personnel (only involved in targeting customer sales), training costs, office expenses necessary for sales, etc.

 #5 – Advertisement Expenses

 Advertisement expenses also form part of the distribution costs.
-Such cost helps a manufacturer especially to develop its presence in new areas.
-Examples may include amounts spent on advertisements done by way of hoardings, newspapers, media channels and so on.
+Such cost helps a manufacturer develop its presence in new areas.
+Examples may include amounts spent on advertisements done by hoardings, newspapers, media channels, and so on.